techdev-solutions/javazone-twitter/README.md

 and adding routes to handle Preflight Requests using OPTIONS.

 Although there is already the concept of an account, there is no real authentication/authorization.
-If you want to learn more about it visit [Dedbolt 2](https://github.com/schaloner/deadbolt-2) or [SecureSocial](http://securesocial.ws/) if you want to integrate with Facebook, Twitter & Co.
+If you want to learn more about it visit [Deadbolt 2](https://github.com/schaloner/deadbolt-2) or [SecureSocial](http://securesocial.ws/) if you want to integrate with Facebook, Twitter & Co.